Welcome — I’m Sarah, a qualified and experienced Counsellor and Clinical Supervisor.

 clients and my professional development.
 Most professional bodies in the UK such as the British Association for Counselling

-and Psychotherapy (BACP) require supervision, but it is also seen by many as ethically necessary.
+and Psychotherapy (BACP) and the National Counselling and Psychotherapy Society (NCPS) require supervision, but it is also seen by many as ethically necessary.
 Counselling supervision is considered important

 to protect clients and to improve the ability of counsellors to provide value to